4np/UitzendingGemist/README.md

 Finally you are able to compile the program and deploy it onto your Apple TV!
 Click the play icon (see **7** in the screenshot above).
 The application will be compiled and deployed on your Apple TV 4.
 After this the application will remain on the Apple TV.

+_Note: if you encounter issues or you are unable to play, this is where you should debug what it going on.
+Observe the Xcode console output while leaving your Apple TV connected.
+Alternatively you can also run in the simulator (see **6** in the screenshot above) and observe the Xcode console output to debug the issues you are experiencing._

 ## 9. Sit back and enjoy :)

 You're done!
 You can disconnect your Apple TV and start watching! :)

 # Firewalls

-If you have set up a firewall to filter outbound network requests, make sure to configure it to allow the following URL patterns you can expect the app to call (also see [#18](https://github.com/4np/UitzendingGemist/issues/18)):
+If you have set up a firewall to filter _outbound_ network requests, make sure to configure it to allow the following URL patterns you can expect the app to call (also see [#18](https://github.com/4np/UitzendingGemist/issues/18)):

 - apps-api.uitzendinggemist.nl (the API)
 - api.github.com (check for new releases)
 - *.omroep.nl (images, videos and live streams)
 - googleapis.com (youtube API)
 - youtube.com (youtube videos)
+- freegeoip.net (determine your country by ip)

 _Note: as the video and image content URLs come from the APIs, although unlikely, these URLs *might* change_